besrabasant/eslint-plugin-no-temp/README.md

-# eslint-plugin-custom
+# eslint-plugin-no-temp

-The `eslint-plugin-custom` is designed to help developers maintain clean and production-ready code by enforcing best practices and preventing certain patterns from being committed.
+The `eslint-plugin-no-temp` is designed to help developers maintain clean and production-ready code by enforcing best practices and preventing certain patterns from being committed.
 This plugin includes rules such as disallowing temporary code snippets that are marked with a `@temp` comment tag.

 ## Installation